 When you help a community get clean water, decent toilets and good hygiene, it’s girls and women whose lives can change the most.

-In many of the countries where we work, the burden of collecting water falls mainly on the females in the family, while the men are earning a living.
+In many of the countries where we work, the burden of collecting water falls mainly on the females in the family.

 It reduces the risk of long-term damage to their neck, back and spine, a common injury caused by carrying heavy containers of water over long distances.